 Push permission

 Android 13 introduces a major change in how users manage apps that send push notifications.
-In Android 13, apps will be required to obtain permission before push notifications can be shown.
+In Android 13, apps are required to obtain permission before push notifications can be shown.

 This new permission follows a similar pattern to iOS and Web push, where you only have one attempt to obtain permission.
-If a user declines push (explicitly or by clicking outside of the prompt), your app cannot ask for permission again.
+If a user chooses Don't Allow or dismisses the prompt, your app cannot ask for permission again.

-Note that apps are granted a temporary exemption intended for users who previously had push notifications for that app enabled prior to updating to Android 13.
-These users will remain eligible to receive push from the app until (A) they explicitly decline the permission prompt when it’s shown (or within system settings), or (B) the app is opened for the first time after a user upgrades to Android 13.
+Note that apps are granted an exemption for users who previously had push notifications enabled prior to updating to Android 13.
+These users will remain eligible to receive push when they update to Android 13 without having to request permission.

 Permission prompt timing